wlandau/downsize/README.md

 dim(ds(array(0, dim = c(10, 100, 2, 300, 12)), dim = rep(3, 5)))
 ```

-Now try running the above after entering `options(downsize = TRUE)`.
-For atomic objects, setting `random` to `TRUE` takes a random subset of elements instead of simply the first few.
+For atomic objects, setting `random` to `TRUE` in the `ds` function takes a random subset of elements instead of simply the first few.

 # Use with the [workflowHelper](https://github.com/wlandau/workflowHelper) and [parallelRemake](https://github.com/wlandau/parallelRemake) packages